ambient-innovation/django-ai-kit-auth/react-lib/README.md

 After this you can use the returned values just like the standard ones, except that the `user` object is of type `MyUser` instead of `{ username: string; email: string; }`

+#### Note

+If you don't use typescript, there is no need to use this function.
+It is merely a means to tell typescript about your own user type.

 ### makeAuthRoutes